pbakota/java-realtime-board/README.md

 The board is implemented with HTML5 canvas.

-Accepts following simple commands:
+Accepts the following simple commands:

 * **ObjectCreateMessage**
     This message will create a new shape on the board
 * **ObjectMovedMessage**
     This message will set the new position of the item on the board
 * **ObjectRemovedMessage**
-    With this message the board item can be removed
+    With this message, the board item can be removed
 * **UserMessage**
     The participants of the board can send messages.

 Also implemented two RCP calls:

 * **get-board-items**
-    To retrive board items
+    To retrieve board items
 * **get-board-messages**
-    To retrive latest board messages
+    To retrieve the latest board messages

 The board implemented double-buffering to not have any tearing on the screen and to have a much smoother experience.
 The demo project also contains a small HTML page with a basic chat component.
 The HTML page uses jQuery but that is used only for help with HTML manipulations and it has not been involved in any other procedures.

 ## Configuration

-There are a couple of configuration files which need update/change before you can run the project.
+There are a couple of configuration files that need updated/changed before you can run the project.
 And those are:

 The environment variables: